jonwhipple/opensansfpbc/README.md

 Qualified coverage means that some weights are complete and others are not yet, but have sufficient coverage for use in https://www.vpl.ca

+The following weights provide coverage for **Hul’q’umi’num’ / Halq'eméylem / hən̓q̓əmin̓əm**:
+- Light
+- LightItalic
+- Bold
+- BoldItalic

-The following weights are incomplete:
+The following weights provide only partial coverage for **Hul’q’umi’num’ / Halq'eméylem / hən̓q̓əmin̓əm**:
 - Regular
 - Italic
 - Semibold